rotami/MiSTerPiSync/README.md

 # MiSTerPiSync
 This project provides a simple solution for synchronizing save game files between two or more MiSTer FPGA devices via a Raspberry Pi.
 The Pi acts as an intermediary, periodically checking for a trigger file on the MiSTer devices, and if found, synchronizing the save files between them.

+# Bugs
+Please wait for the final release.
+In the current state it erases save files from the second MiSTer.

 ## Disclaimer
 This is my first project and it has not been thoroughly tested.
 I am not responsible for any damage or loss of save games or save states that may occur as a result of using these scripts.
 Please use this project at your own risk.